Disabilities Services in the Libraries

 Wheelchair accessible restrooms are located on the second and third floors of Norlin Library.

-Study carrels with adjustable table heights between 28 and 34 inches from the floor are provided in Research & Instruction for Chinook access.
-There are height adjustable keyboards in the Science Reference area computer stations.
+Study carrels with adjustable table heights between 28 and 34 inches from the floor are provided in the Research Center for Chinook access.
+There are height adjustable keyboards in the seconf floor Science Collection area computer stations.
 Other tables can be adjusted upon request to Administrative Services (303-492-8625).